 The vision test only verifies that the applicant can see well enough to drive without corrective eyewear.
 If the test is failed, then DOT may place a provision on the minor’s Instruction Permit, requiring him or her to wear the necessary eyewear.
 In most cases, however, these provisions are unnecessary.

 The knowledge test covers material from the Iowa Driver’s Manual, regarding the laws, procedures, and requirements of driving in the state of Iowa.
 It is advisable to read and review the manual prior to taking the test.
 The entire Iowa Driver’s Manual, complete with all information required for passing the written exam, can be found in outline form on the Iowa Department of Transportation website.
 Each section of the manual is linked directly to the corresponding source material, making the resource extremely easy to use.

 Parental consent can be acquired by taking a parent to an Iowa DOT location.
 If this is not possible, written consent may be granted and notarized, then turned into the DOT.
-To print out the Parent's Written Consent to Issue Privilege to Drive, navigate to the following URL and scroll down to the Instruction Permit section: http://www.iowadot.gov/mvd/ods/gdl.htm.
+You can get the written consent form under the Instruction Permit section of the site.

 As for the documentation required for issuance of the Permit, two facts must be established and proved about the applicant.
 First, identity must be proved, which is usually done with a birth certificate.
 Your social security number must also be verified.
 This does not mean that you need to bring your social security card with you to the DOT; however, you must have the number either memorized or on your person.
 A state official will verify your number.